hrefjeff/dj-polls/notes.md

+# 2023-11-24

+I tried spinning this environment up on another machine using this chart.
+Issues that happened:

+* the `nginx.conf` configmap was not deployed so I had to manually do `k create cm nginx-conf --from-file=nginx.conf`
+* postgres did not have a 'polls' database created.
+I believe the initial deployment did not spin up correctly because it should have been there with the mounted secrets

 # 2023-11-23

 I was able to create a django app from scratch and create k8s resources to deploy it on.